Svanik-Jain/Text-Reader/README.md

   </ol>
 </details>

-## About The Project
+### About The Project
+We are a bunch of school students who wanted to make a project in our holidays.
+We decided to make this project.
+It is very interesting project.
+Text reader is a tool created for the purpose of the reading text out loud by a speech input.
+It has the ability to reread every individual line or even reread every pair of words for easy dictation.

 ### Built With

 This is project is built with python.

-## Getting Started
+Various modules of python like pyttsx3, pypdf2, SpeechRecognition were used.

 ### Prerequisites

-Python
+1) Python
-Pyttsx3
+2) Pyttsx3
-PyPDF2
+3) PyPDF2
-SpeechRecognition
+4) SpeechRecognition

 ### Installation